jguegant/tech.blog/content/C++/event-driven-pizzeria.md

 2. Once available, a call center agent available picks up the call and takes note of the client's request.
 Most of the calls last in average **5min**.
 The agent then dispatches the request to a cook, **IF** available.
 3. Cooks, themselves, are waiting **passively** in room for a request.
 Sometimes, they may have time to read a book for **20min** ; but in rush hours, they barely enter the waiting-room that the call center center yells at them a new request.
 4. Once a cook acquires a pizza request, he will head to the warehouse to get ingredients.
 If lucky, the warehouse contains enough tomatoes, shrooms, bacon...
 But it is not unusual that the warehouse is out of stock in one of the precious substance for an amazing pizza.
 The agent must therefore **wait passively** for the next delivery from the main warehouse between **0 to 30min**.
 5. After the warehouse detour, finally starts the cook's mission.
-The cook shines for **15min**, during which he magically executes his own recipe (his grand-parent, Mario, would be proud of his Italian skills on margherita pizzas).
+The cook shines for **15min**, during which he magically executes his own recipe.
 6. Time to put the pizza in the oven and... light a cigarette.
 Anyway the cook must wait **30min**, **taskless**.
 7. Finally, the cook wraps the pizza in its box and gives it to one of these crazy delivery boys we are used to in Europe.
 Sadly, the cook cannot process to another pizza before he ensures that the client is satisfied, **20min** lost in average...